dashed-slug/wallets/docs/troubleshooting.md

 11. Does your theme or child override any wallets *[templates][glossary-templates]*?
 If you have developed custom templates, the problem may be with the templates.
 Try another theme to see if the problem is theme-related.

+## In the admin screens, the following error is shown: "Sorry, you are not allowed to access this page".
+Or, alternatively, the admin screen is shown, but the plugin's settings and post types are not shown.

+Some times on multisite not all permissions are correctly assigned.
+Not sure why :-(

+If the plugin's cron jobs are running, the issue will be fixed automatically after a few minutes.
+But if the cron jobs are not running, the issue will not be auto-repaired.

+The issue will also resolve itself if the capability `manage_wallets` is assigned to the admin user.

+It is possible to do this using the command line tool `wp-cli`, or using another plugin.

+For example, if the admin user name is `admin`, type into the shell:

+	wp user add-cap admin manage_wallets

+Or, using the `wp-console` plugin, load the user and add the capability manually with:

+	$user = new WP_User( 'admin' );

+	$user->add_cap( 'manage_wallets' );

+Running the above code should resolve the issue.

 ## In the adapters list template, the Hot Wallet Balance is not equal to the Sum of User Balances